LukeTwomey/LukeTheWebDev/projects/meal-genie.md

+---
+title: "Meal Genie"
+description: "Meal Genie is a meal planning app to help you decide on your recipes for the week."
+---

 # Meal Genie

 Meal Genie is a meal planning app to help you decide on your recipes for the week.
 Easily add your own favourites, and Meal Genie will generate a random meal plan for the week at the touch of a button.
 Takes the hassle out of thinking of meals, now all you need to do is cook!